wisemuffin/nsw_doe_data_case_study/README.md

 ![Create codespace on main](.github/static/open-codespace.gif)

-This will create a new `codespace`, a sandboxed devcontainer with everything you need for a dbt project.
-Once the codespace is finished setting up, you'll be ready to run a `dbt build`.
+This will create a new `codespace`, a sandboxed devcontainer with everything you need for the project.

 ### 1.c Make sure to wait til the codespace is finished setting up.

 ![Codespaces setup screen at postCreateCommand](.github/static/codespaces-setup-screen.png)
 ![DOE data download example](.github/static/codespaces-setup-screen.png)

 After the container is built and connected to, VSCode will run a few clean up commands and then a `postCreateCommand`, a set of commands run after the container is set up.
-This is where we install our dependencies, such as dbt, the duckdb adapter, and other necessities, as well as run `dbt deps` to install the dbt packages we want to use.
+This is where we install our dependencies, such as pandas, the duckdb adapter, and other necessities.
 That screen will look something like the above.
 When it's completed it will close and leave you in a fresh terminal prompt.
-From there you're ready to do some analytics engineering!
+From there you're ready to do some data analysis!

 ## Step 2 - Investigating data already loaded into the database